Skip to main content

 ]

 For packages that use semver, you can pin a range of versions for your project.
-For example, if you pin python@3, it will install the latest minor and patch version of python >=3.0.0.
+For example, if you pin nodejs@20, it will install the latest minor and patch version of nodejs >=20.0.0.
 You can update to the newest package version that matches your criteria by running devbox update.

-When you run a command that installs your packages (like devbox shell or devbox install), Devbox will generate a Devbox.lock file that contains the exact version and commit hash for your packages.
+When you run a command that installs your packages (like devbox shell or devbox install), Devbox will generate a devbox.lock file that contains the exact version and commit hash for your packages.
 You should check this file into source control to ensure that other developers will get the same environment.

 "packages" : [